Sheep: Reproduction

 Sheep follow a similar reproductive strategy to other herd animals.
-A group of ewes is generally mated by a single ram, who has either been chosen by a breeder or (in feral populations) has established dominance through physical contest with other rams.
+A group of ewes is generally mated by a single ram, who has either been chosen by a breeder or, in feral populations, has established dominance through physical contest with other rams.
 Most sheep are seasonal breeders, although some are able to breed year-round.
 Ewes generally reach sexual maturity at six to eight months old, and rams generally at four to six months.
 However, there are exceptions.
 For example, Finnsheep ewe lambs may reach puberty as early as 3 to 4 months, and Merino ewes sometimes reach puberty at 18 to 20 months.
-Ewes have estrus cycles about every 17 days, during which they emit a scent and indicate readiness through physical displays towards rams.
+Ewes have estrus cycles wherein they are in heat for around 30 hours on average every 17 days, although individual ewes can vary anywhere in a range of 12-48 hours.
+Ewes exhibit few external signs of being in heat; the best signal is that they will follow rams around, then stand still to be mounted.
+This has led to the use of "teaser rams" (vasectomized or castrated rams) by shepherds to detect which ewes are still unmated and need more time with the mating ram, or to be culled.

-In feral sheep, rams may fight during the rut to determine which individuals may mate with ewes.
-Rams, especially unfamiliar ones, will also fight outside the breeding period to establish dominance; rams can kill one another if allowed to mix freely.
-During the rut, even usually friendly rams may become aggressive towards humans due to increases in their hormone levels.
+In feral sheep, mature rams live in all-male bands most of the year, but join female flocks during the autumn breeding season, commonly known as the rut.
+High-ranking rams engage in violent head-on clashes and flank-butting to defend estrous ewes from competing males.
+These contests reduce their forage intake and can leave adult males vulnerable to winter starvation, resulting in a skewed adult sex ratio the next spring.

 After mating, sheep have a gestation period of about five months, and normal labor takes one to three hours.
-Although some breeds regularly throw larger litters of lambs, most produce single or twin lambs.
+Most breeds produce single or twin lambs, with the occasional line producing triplets or more.
 During or soon after labor, ewes and lambs may be confined to small lambing jugs, small pens designed to aid both careful observation of ewes and to cement the bond between them and their lambs.